 Do you hoard things just in case you might need them one day?
 For many people letting go of possessions can be scary and difficult.
 A great way to take a step outside your comfort zone is to start throwing out or donating your old stuff.
 Be brave and give it a go!

 Another great way to step out of your comfort zone… if you find yourself sitting next to someone at a bar or standing in line for a bus, start a conversation with the person next to you.
 It can be nerve-wracking at first, but the more you try it, the easier it will become.
 And you never know, the stranger standing next to you may become a new friend.

 10/ Read a book in an alien genre.

 No, I don’t mean start reading about aliens!
 People tend to choose a new book in a familiar or favourite genre.
 Next time you are looking for a new book, try picking a genre you’ve never read before.

-If you’ve enjoyed this article on ‘How To Step Out Of Your Comfort Zone’, please share on Facebook and join my mailing list.
+If you’ve enjoyed this article on ‘How To Step Out Of Your Comfort Zone’, please share on Facebook.
 Thanks for reading!